evermade/wp-block-toolkit/README.md

 For selecting a single post from a large pool of posts.
 More performant than `PostControl` at the cost of requiring additional user input.

+As a further performance optimization, by default shows only 20 results and a "View more results" button.
+You can configure the number of initial results with the `numOfInitialResults` prop, or disable the optimization completely by setting it to `-1`.

 ![PostSearchControl example](assets/PostSearchControl-screenshot-01.png)

 ```javascript